mousetail/CellTail/README.md

 A number represents any integer.
 There are no floating point numbers.
 All the basic operators are available, including `+`, `-`, `*`, `/`, and the bitwise XOR operator `^`.

-When writing matching expressions for numbers, you can use `5..` for example to match nubmers over 5, of `8..10` for numbers 8 and 9.
+When writing matching expressions for numbers, you can use `5..` for example to match numbers over 5, of `8..10` for numbers 8 and 9.

 # Patterns